A shorter, sharper half-slice for paddlers who want to throw down, this Storm is one to chase ⛈️.

 A contoured hull Allows for better, faster transitions between those rails.

-Large planing surface The large planing surface with great release edges loosens up the hull and makes the Storm come alive on a wave.
+Large planing surface With width maintained throughout the kayak’s length, and great release edges loosen up the hull and make the Storm come alive on a wave.

 Recurved stern The recurved stern lifts when planing to give a longer effective waterline than the kayak’s apparent length, especially satisfying when paddling downstream or surfing.

-A well-balanced tail A well-balanced tail slices smoothly and has the width and volume to generate skips out of drops and remain on the surface when headed downstream.
+A well-balanced tail A well-balanced tail slices smoothly and has the width and volume to generate skips out of drops, remain on the surface when headed downstream, and have your back when you need it.

 Balanced rocker profile A balanced rocker profile helps the Storm maintain that speed.